 1941- THE FIRST TV COMMERICAL -During the live coverage of a Brooklyn Dodgers-Philadelphia Phillies baseball game the first FCC sanctioned television commercial aired.
 It was for the Bulova Watch Company.

 1945- Bill Mauldin's wartime comic strip "Willie and Joe' ends it's run along with the European front line edition of Stars and Stripes magazine.
 Charles Schulz of Peanuts fame said no one could draw mud like Bill Maudlin.
 Mauldin was once chewed out by General Blood & Guts Patton for making his GIs so slovenly and cynical.
 He felt it was a negative image of the American Fighting Man.
 Seesh...everybody’s a critic!

 1945- NY Mayor Fiorello LaGuardia read the Sunday comics section over the radio because of a newspaper strike.

-1970- The Xerox Company of Connecticut were convinced to open a new computer science lab on the west coast near Stanford University, It’s called Palo Alto Research Center, or Xerox PARC.
-In 9 years PARC will develop laser-printing, color graphics, GUI’s, Graphics User Interface, windows, cursor point and click, and Ethernet.
+1970- The Xerox Company of Connecticut were convinced to open a new computer science lab on the west coast near Stanford University, It was called Palo Alto Research Center, or Xerox PARC.
+In 9 years, PARC will develop laser-printing, color graphics, GUI’s, Graphics User Interface, windows, cursor point and click, and Ethernet.

 1972- Ms. Magazine started publication.

 1981- The Wonderland Murders.
 Over-endowed porn star Johnny Holmes (aka Johnny Wadd) was implicated in a gang murder.
-His Los Angeles home was known to be involved in drug dealing.
-This day four drug dealers were found there beaten to death there , The Wonderland Gang.
+This day four drug dealers were found beaten to death in his home, The Wonderland Gang.
 Holmes was picked up and tried as an accomplice but was acquitted.
-Holmes died in 1988, and his story became the basis for Marc Walberg’s character in Boogie Nights.
+Johnny Holmes died in 1988, and his story became the basis for Marc Walberg’s character in Boogie Nights.